Everduin94/nvim-quick-switcher/README.md

 As an example: window-helper.cpp <--> window-helper.hpp

 ## Terminology
-- prefix: this is the first word in the file name; something.component.ts
+- prefix: this is the first word in the file name; window-helper.component.ts
-  - the prefix would be "prefix"
+  - the prefix would be "window-helper"
-- **suffix**: this is anything that comes after the prefix; if we had a complex file name like: something.component.spec.ts
+- **suffix**: this is anything that comes after the prefix; if we had a complex file name like: window-helper.component.spec.ts
   - the suffix would be component.spec.ts
-- **matches**: nvim-quick-switcher only does basic "includes".
-So { 'component', 'component.spec' }
+- **matches**: nvim-quick-switcher only does basic equals check on a single word.
+Given { 'component' }
-  - this would match something.component.ts or something-else.component.spec.ts
+  - this would match something.component.ts and something-else.component.spec.ts
 - **matchers**: an array of {matches, suffix}
 - **mapping**: a vim mapping as a string
 - **mappings**: an array of {mapping, matchers}